kapsk04/BEng-Research-Project/README.md

 ## Note

 This repository contains code only.
+Clinical imaging data are not included for privacy and data protection reasons.